 Summary

-On December 11, 2024, a bill to recognize Colombia’s Putumayo River as an entity with rights was filed in the House of Representatives.
-The purpose of this Law is to recognize the Putumayo River, its basin, and tributaries as an entity subject to rights, in order to guarantee its safeguarding, protection, conservation, maintenance, and restoration.
-These responsibilities will fall upon the State and the ethnic and rural communities living within its area of influence.
+On December 11, 2024, a bill was filed in the House of Representatives of Colombia’s National Congress to recognize the Putumayo River as an entity with rights and establish measures for its safeguarding, protection, and conservation.
+The bill states these responsibilities will fall upon the State and the ethnic and rural communities living within its area of influence.

 Suggested Citation: